petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/creating-and-managing-roles.md

 1. Enter a localizable title and description.

 1. Enter a key.
-This is a unique identifier you can use to reference the role programmatically.
-By default, this field is populated by the title field, but you can set it manually.
+This is a unique identifier for referencing the role programmatically.
+By default, the title value is used.

 1. Click *Save*.